Grizzlies 2020-21 Coaching Staff

 College - Duke

-David McClure begins his first season with the Memphis Grizzlies as an assistant coach under head coach Taylor Jenkins.
+David McClure begins his second season with the Memphis Grizzlies as an assistant coach under head coach Taylor Jenkins.

 A graduate of Duke University, the Connecticut native played five years (2004-09) for head coach Mike Krzyzewski and was a member of the Blue Devils’ ACC title teams in 2005, 2006 and 2009.